American foulbrood

-American foulbrood (AFB, Histolysis infectiosa perniciosa larvae apium, Pestis americana larvae apium), caused by the spore-forming bacterium Paenibacillus larvae (reclassified as one species without subspecies differentiation in 2006 from Paenibacillus larvae ssp. larvae, formerly classified as Bacillus larvae, and Paenibacillus larvae ssp. pulvifaciens), is a highly infectious honey bee brood disease.
+American foulbrood (AFB, Histolysis infectiosa perniciosa larvae apium, Pestis americana larvae apium), caused by the spore-forming bacterium Paenibacillus larvae, is a highly infectious honey bee brood disease.
 It is the most widespread and destructive of the honey bee brood diseases.
 It is globally distributed and burning of infected colonies is often considered as the only effective measure to prevent spreading of the disease.

 Characteristics

 Paenibacillus larvae is a rod-shaped bacterium visible only under a high power microscope.
 Larvae up to three days old become infected by ingesting spores present in their food.
 Young larvae less than 24 hours old are most susceptible to infection.
 Spores germinate in the gut of the larva and the vegetative form of the bacteria begins to grow and multiply until the midgut is massively filled with bacteria, resulting in a shortage of nutrients (commensal non-invasive phase).
 This is when P. larvae breaks through the midgut wall and enters the hemocoel of the larva, accompanied by the death of the larva (invasive phase).
-Now, the bacteria take nourishment from the dead larva and decompose it into to a ropy mass (saprophytic phase).
+Now, the bacteria take nourishment from the dead larva and decompose it into a ropy mass (saprophytic phase).
 Once this decomposition results in a second shortage of nutrients, P. larvae produces millions of spores.
 The ropy mass dries down to a characteristic scale.
 This disease does not affect adult honey bees, but is highly infectious and deadly to bee broods.